Middleware & Hooks

 Overview

-Middleware wraps the entire request-handling pipeline.
-Each middleware receives a ctx (RequestContext) and a next_handler callable, and can:
+Middleware wraps the request pipeline.
+Each middleware receives a ctx (RequestContext) and a next_handler callable, and can inspect, modify, or short-circuit the request.

 from lcore import Lcore, CORSMiddleware, SecurityHeadersMiddleware